torinthiel/jenkins_casc_bootstrap/README.md

 Configuration
 -------------

-The following configuration variables are supported
+The following configuration variables are supported:

 * CASCB_VAULT_URL - The URL to Vault server
 * CASCB_VAULT_USER - The username used to login